-After ten years the band had to leave the Public Hall due to major maintenance work, and so began a slightly nomadic existence for the next twenty plus years involving Lawrence Weston , Portway Lower and Upper, the new Brightstowe and Little Mead Primary Schools as the rehearsal base.
-Since 2010, the band has established a new home at the Bristol Centre for Music and the Arts, on the Fonthill campus in Southmead.
+After ten years the band had to leave the Public Hall due to major maintenance work, and so began a slightly nomadic existence for the next twenty plus years involving Lawrence Weston , Portway Lower and Upper, the new Brightstowe and Little Mead Primary Schools as the rehearsal bases.
+Since 2010, the band has established a new home at the Bristol Plays Music (formerly Bristol Centre for Music and the Arts) in Southmead.
 The move to Southmead does not mean the links to our spiritual home have been lost as the band still performs in Shirehampton at least three times a year, on Remembrance Sunday and our January Winter Concert at St Mary’s, as well as the now famous (or is it infamous?)
 Carols on the Green on Christmas Eve.

 Philip Sims has been the Conductor and Organiser throughout and must surely be due for parole soon!